ceraslabs/pattern-deployer/app/views/get_started/_get_started.html.md

       </node>
     </topology>

-This pattern describe a typical Java web application.
+This pattern describe a typical Java web application in which:
-We said the application is a topology, and each cloud instance is node.
-In brief, this pattern gives the following information.

-* A EC2 micro instance need to be launched
+* An EC2 micro instance needs to be launched.
-* A web server and a database server need to install in the instance.
+* A web server and a database server need to be installed in the instance.
 * The web server will host a war file(myapp.war) which is provided by user.
-* An user-provided SQL script(mydb.sql) will be executed to setup the database(s)/table(s) in the database server.
+* A user-provided SQL script(mydb.sql) will be executed to setup the database(s)/table(s) in the database server.

 Here is a more complicated sample pattern